RIDE WEEKEND DETAILS ARE IN! CLICK TO LEARN MORE

 • Can I withdraw my registration in BellRinger?

 We’re sad to see you go, but we understand that things change.
-The deadline to withdraw your registration is 11:59 PM on September 21, 2023.
+The deadline to withdraw your registration is 11:59 PM on September 26, 2024.
+More information on this can be found in our Fundraising Agreement and Cancellation Policy.
 Please contact the BellRinger team at Ride@BellRinger.org if you’d like to withdraw your registration.
-Before doing so, please reference the Fundraising Agreement and Cancellation Policy.

 • Can I use BellRinger marketing materials for my personal fundraising efforts?

 Definitely.
 You are able to use BellRinger’s logos and other design elements for your personal fundraising efforts.
-You can access these logos in our 2023 asset kit located on the resources page or in your Rider dashboard.
-Please send any final designs that use BellRinger’s assets to Alyssa Bielinski at Alyssa@Bellringer.org for approval before publication and production.
+You can access these logos in our 2024 asset kit located on the resources page.
+Please send any final designs that use BellRinger’s assets to Social@Bellringer.org for approval before publication and production.

 • What do I do if a donor hands me a check?